American tea culture: History

 A tea party held in the U.S. Capitol in honor of America's Centennial, 1875.
 In this engraving, Carl Schurz (senator from Missouri) is standing at the tea table on the left.

-The American tea culture is a part of the history of the United States, as tea has appealed to all classes and has adapted to the customs of the United States of America.
+The American tea culture is a part of the history of the United States, as tea has appealed to all classes and has adapted to the customs of the United States.